roeintense/botkit-middleware-luis/README.md

     <img src="https://s26.postimg.org/el6k8ijqx/createApp.png"/>
 </p>

 From your app's settings page, snag the service url.
-You will need this to use Luis's API.
+You will assign this to a meaningful environment variable in `.env` or however you do it.

 Next you will need to add botkit-middleware-luis as a dependency to your Botkit bot: